Man arrested in shooting death in Anchorage

-Police arrested Richard E. Helme, 19, on a warrant for manslaughter and other charges, according to a news release.
+In a release Friday, police say they arrested 19-year-old Richard E. Helme on a warrant for manslaughter and other charges.

 Helme is being held in connection with the Dec.
-13 shooting of Travonne Tyki Ward, 24.
+13 shooting of 24-year-old Travonne Tyki Ward.

-Helme and another passenger fled while a female in the car drove Ward to the hospital, where he was later pronounced dead.

-Court records do not show an attorney for Helme, who police said is being held at the Anchorage jail.
+Court records do not show an attorney for Helme, who police say is being held at the Anchorage jail.

 Recent headlines